-Aug 26 2015 Update - It would seem that this procedure still works with Windows 10 running Outlook 2016 (both the preview, and the released version, phew!), see details below.
+Aug 26 2015 Update - Still works with Windows 10 running Outlook 2016 in both the preview and the released version, phew!), see details below.

 Rafe Needleman, recently had this to say, about the need for strong email alternatives here:

 E-mail needs software.
 Yes, you can do a lot with a Web-based e-mail client (and a lot more than Google currently does with Gmail), but there's nothing like a close-to-the-metal app like an e-mail client to mediate the workflow state of "I'm blasting through my e-mail, leave me alone."
 Even the most modern Web UI is a bottleneck to the e-mail ninja.